Volkswagen Golf GTI Review 2024

 Judge the Volkswagen Golf GTI against its mainstream-badged competition and the interior feels well-made, with a feeling of solidity and generally nice materials.
 Details such as ambient lighting lift the atmosphere, too.

-But this is a Golf, and Golfs used to look and feel a cut above the 'normal' competition inside, while giving premium branded alternatives a run for their money.
-And we can't help but feel the latest cabin has taken a step back from the Mk7 GTI in that respect.
+But this is a VW Golf and a car that used to look and feel a cut above the 'normal' competition inside, while giving premium branded alternatives a run for their money.
+And we can't help but feel the latest cabin has taken a step back from the Mk7 VW Golf GTI in that respect.
 It just seems a bit ordinary now, rather than impressively polished.

 Volkswagen Golf GTI 2024: Infotainment

-Every Golf GTI gets a 10-inch infotainment display with sat-nav, voice control and the usual suite of smartphone connectivity.
-There's also a similarly-sized digital dial display, and both screens are mounted side-by-side in a Mercedes-style twin-screen layout.
+From launch, the VW Golf GTI was a 10-inch infotainment display with sat-nav, voice control and the usual suite of smartphone connectivity.
+There's also a similarly-sized digital dial display with both screens mounted side-by-side in a Mercedes-style twin-screen layout.

-What's more, the endless sub-menus in the touchscreen are frustrating, and the similarly fiddly touch slider panel below the screen for temperature, volume and fan speed is a faff, and inexplicably not backlit and unusable at night.
-It's stuff you'll get used to over time, sure, but this is a Golf - that used to mean peerless ergonomics - so you shouldn't have to.
+What's more, the endless sub-menus in the touchscreen are frustrating and the similarly fiddly touch slider panel below the screen for temperature, volume and fan speed is a faff.
+And inexplicably not backlit and unusable at night.
+It's stuff you'll get used to over time, sure, but this is a VW Golf - that used to mean peerless ergonomics - so you shouldn't have to.

 Volkswagen Golf GTI value for money